 -

-Get in touch with SK tes experts about your IT asset waste and Electronic Waste management across different continents.
+Get in touch with SK Tes experts about your IT asset disposition and electronic waste management needs across continents.

-These changes will add costs to recycling processes, which will add costs to the progress of the circular economy.
+These changes will increase recycling costs, potentially slowing progress in the circular economy.

-The desired outcome of these changes is that there will be less movement of waste from developed to developing countries.
-The effectiveness of this, however, remains to be seen.
+The aim is to reduce waste movement from developed to developing countries, though effectiveness remains to be seen.